-\begin{itemize} \item A novel crowd counting framework termed PSCNet is presented, which incorporates two efficient and lightweight modules to effectively tackle large scale variation and complex background interference.
-Then, a loss function combine Bayesian learning and counting property is employed to further improve the supervised training performance of the network. \item A lightweight and flexible pyramid scale module is designed to effectively extract multi-scale feature information of the crowd scenes with different image scales. \item A lightweight global context module is incorporated to make the interaction information across channels of feature map richer, and meanwhile, to guide the model to select more suitable scales. \item Extensive experiments conducted on four crowd counting datasets demonstrate the effectiveness and superiority of the proposed approach, and the extension to one remote sensing object counting dataset further reveals the generalization ability and robustness. \end{itemize}
+\begin{itemize} \item A novel \textbf{P}yramidal \textbf{S}cale and \textbf{G}lobal \textbf{C}ontext-based framework for dense object counting in remote sensing images, termed PSGCNet, is presented. \item A flexible pyramid scale module is designed to effectively extract multi-scale features of dense scenes.
+And a lightweight global context module is embedded to make use of the rich interaction information across channels of feature map to guide the model to select more suitable scales. \item Extensive experiments conducted on four remote sensing object counting datasets demonstrate the effectiveness and superiority of the proposed approach, and the extension to four commonly used crowd counting datasets further validate the generalization ability and robustness of our proposed method. \end{itemize}

 The remainder of this paper is organized as follows.
-The related work of crowd counting algorithms especially for addressing scale variation and complex background interference are briefly surveyed in Section \ref{sec:related}.
-The details of our proposed method is introduced in Section \ref{sec:method}, followed by experimental results and analysis are presented in Section \ref{sec:experimets}.
+The related work of object counting algorithms is briefly surveyed in Section \ref{sec:related}.
+The details of our proposed method are introduced in Section \ref{sec:method}, following which experimental results and analysis are presented in Section \ref{sec:experimets}.
 Finally, the conclusion is concluded in Section \ref{sec:conclusion}.